b3fr4nk/Python-CLI-Games-Tutorial/P03-ASCII-Art/content.md

 $ touch asciiart.py
 ```

 And now open in Atom.
+(Hint: look back at other chapters if you can't remember how.)

 # Sending a GET HTTP Request

-We're not going to get too deep into web standards, for this tutorial you are just going to make **GET requests**, which means you are going to read data from a web endpoint, you won't create, update, or delete any data.
+We're not going to get too deep into web standards, for this tutorial you are just going to make **GET requests** to an API, which means you are going to read data from a web endpoint in the internet.
+You won't create, update, or delete any data.

 To make a request to a url using python we can use an extremely popular module called `requests`.
 Let's import this and make a request in our program: